thuml/Time-Series-Library/README.md

 - Include the newly added model in the `Exp_Basic.model_dict` of  `./exp/exp_basic.py`.
 - Create the corresponding scripts under the folder `./scripts`.

+Note: The original code for the classification task can be found [here](https://github.com/thuml/Flowformer/tree/main/Flowformer_TimeSeries).
+It is hard to fuse all five tasks in one library.
+We are still working on this task.

 ## Citation

 If you find this repo useful, please cite our paper.